Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Navigation Sidebar in the Block Editor

 The navigation sidebar in the [WordPress.com Editing Toolkit](https://wordpress.org/plugins/full-site-editing/) is enabled using a filter.
 The site helper adds the filter and may use WordPress.com and Automattic specific logic to decide whether to enable it.

+### Coming Soon

+Coming Soon mode and associated functionality is contained within the [WordPress.com Editing Toolkit](https://wordpress.org/plugins/full-site-editing/) and is enabled using a filter.
+Coming Soon allows users to hide their site behind a Coming Soon page from the site settings page of Calypso.